BM0807/OraClubApp/README.md

 # OraClubApp

-This is a draft edition Wechat application for Oracle Club
+This is a draft edition Wechat application for Oracle Club.